Southtowns: Details

-The Millard Fillmore House (top) and Roycroft Campus are both National Historic Landmarks.
+The Fillmore House (top) and Roycroft are both National Historic Landmarks.

-Highmark Stadium has been the Buffalo Bills' home field since 1973.
+Ralph Wilson Stadium, the home field of the Buffalo Bills from 1973 to 2025.

 According to a telephone directory that formerly published specific editions for the area, this region includes Aurora, Blasdell, East Aurora, Elma, Hamburg, and Orchard Park.
 Several other towns in the snowbelt south of Buffalo are also considered part of the Southtowns.
 According to one source the entire southern part of Erie County, West Seneca, Elma, Marilla, and southward are part of the Buffalo Southtowns.
 This region is the northwesternmost foothills of the Appalachian Mountains.
 The New York State Department of Transportation's Scenic Byways Advisory Board created Western New York's first Scenic Byway, WNY Southtowns Scenic Byway, which travels through the townships of Orchard Park, Boston, Concord, Colden and Aurora, the three villages of Orchard Park, Springville and East Aurora and several rural hamlets including the hamlets of Boston and Colden.
 (In 2016, the Southtowns Scenic Byway was extended into Ashford, a town in Cattaraugus County and not generally counted in the Southtowns proper.)
 The National Weather Service defines the Southtowns (forecast zone NYZ085, "Southern Erie County") as anything south of U.S. Route 20A.
 The region includes the northeastern half of the village of Gowanda, but not the southwestern half.

 The Buffalo metro area also includes a "Northtown" region north of the city.
 Some sources divide the entire Buffalo Suburban region into the Southtowns and the Northtowns.

 Ski country runs through the Southtowns, as does the Niagara Frontier, both of which continue southwestward from the region along Lake Erie's shoreline; the Niagara Frontier continues north into Buffalo toward Niagara Falls while ski country goes eastward toward Bristol Mountain.
 The region is bounded to the south by the Cattaraugus Creek and Cattaraugus County to the south, Chautauqua County to the southwest, to the east by Wyoming County, and to the west by Lake Erie.

 The Southtowns, particularly the more southerly towns closer to the Cattaraugus Creek, are very rural in nature and are similar to the Southern Tier; the northern Southtowns (beginning at approximately Orchard Park and Hamburg) begin to take on a more suburban feel.